microsoft/Oryx/README.md

 # Use the system yourself

 Though primarily intended for use within Azure services, you can also use the Oryx build system yourself for troubleshooting and tests.
+Following are simple instructions; for more details see [our docs](./doc).

 Oryx includes two command-line applications; the first is included in the build image and generates a build script.
 The second is included in run